uccser/cs-field-guide/text/en/chapters/coding-encryption.md

 Frequency analysis means looking at how many times each letter appears in the encrypted message, and using this information to crack the code.
 A letter that appears many times in a message is far more likely to be “T” than “Z”, for example.

-The following interactive will help you to analyze a piece of text by counting up the letter frequencies.
+The following interactive will help you analyze a piece of text by counting up the letter frequencies.
 You can paste in some text to see which are the most common (and least common) characters.

 {interactive name="frequency-analysis" type="in-page"}